 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

-In February 2016, the FASB issued ASU No. 2016-02, “Leases,” and in March 2019, the FASB issued ASU No. 2019-01, “Leases: Codification Improvements”, which updated the accounting guidance related to leases to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
+In February 2016, the FASB issued ASU No. 2016-02, “Leases, and in March 2019, the FASB issued ASU No. 2019-01, “Leases: Codification Improvements, which updated the accounting guidance related to leases to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
 They also clarify implementation issues.
 These updates are effective for public companies for annual periods beginning after December 15, 2018, including interim periods therein.
-Accordingly, the standard is effective for the Company for its annual period beginning October 1, 2019, and interim periods therein.
-The standard is to be applied utilizing a modified retrospective approach, with early adoption permitted.
-The Company is assessing the quantitative effect of adopting the new standard on the Company’s financial statements.
+Accordingly, the standard was adopted by the Company on October 1, 2019.
+The standard was applied utilizing a modified retrospective approach and is reflected in these financial statements.
+See Note 13.

-In June 2018, the FASB issued ASU 2018-07, Compensation-Stock Compensation (Topic 718), Improvements to Nonemployee Share-based Payments (“ASU 2018-07”).
+In June 2018, the FASB issued ASU 2018-07, Compensation-Stock Compensation (Topic 718), Improvements to Nonemployee Share-based Payments (“ASU 2018-07).
 This ASU expands the scope of Topic 718 to include share-based payment transactions for acquiring goods and services from nonemployees.
 The amendments in this ASU are effective for public companies for fiscal years beginning after December 15, 2018, including interim periods within that fiscal year.
-Early adoption is permitted and the Company adopted this new standard effective January 1, 2019 with no material impact to stock compensation issued to non-employees during the year ended September 30, 2019.
+The Company adopted this new standard effective October 1, 2019 with no material impact to stock compensation issued to non-employees during the year ended September 30, 2020.

-The Company has evaluated all other recent accounting pronouncements and believes that none of them will have a significant effect on the Company’s financial statements.
+The Company has evaluated all other recent accounting pronouncements and believes either they are not applicable or that none of them will have a significant effect on the Company’s financial statements.